bigskysoftware/htmx/www/content/docs.md

 </div>
 ```

 And htmx will not process any htmx-related attributes or features found in that content.
+This attribute cannot be
+disabled by injecting further content: if an `hx-disable` attribute is found anywhere in the parent hierarchy of an
+element, it will not be processed by htmx.

 #### `hx-history`